o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 URDF and XACRO are robot description standards used widely in the ROS ecosystem.
 [Unified Robotics Description Format (URDF)](http://wiki.ros.org/urdf) is a file format used in robotics to describe the physical characteristics of a robot in a structured and standardized way.
 It is based on XML and includes information about the robot's joints, links, sensors, and other components, as well as their properties such as mass, inertia, and geometry.
 [XML Macros (XACRO)](http://wiki.ros.org/xacro) is a macro language that is used to simplify the creation and maintenance of URDF files.
 It is a way to generate URDF files using XML macros that can be expanded and reused across multiple robot models.
 Xacro allows the user to define parameters and include files, which can be used to make changes to the robot model quickly and easily.

-URDF/XACRO files can contain complete robot descriptions and links to geometry files, but not the geometry as such.
+URDF/XACRO files contain complete robot descriptions, including references to external geometry files.
+While primitive geometries can be defined directly within the URDF/XACRO file, it is common practice to use external mesh files in formats such as Collada DAE or STL to represent the visual and collision shapes of the robot.
+Robot models are typically made available in packages that include the URDF/XACRO file and additional files containing visualizations and collision shapes, whether those shapes are primitive geometries or external mesh files.
+These packages may be distributed as ROS workspaces, which makes them easier to use in ROS applications.
+ROS is a popular open-source framework for building robot software and includes many tools and libraries for working with URDF/XACRO files and robot models.

  Thus typically robot models are made available in packages with additional files containing visualizations and collision shapes.
 Typical formats of mesh files in robotics are [Collada DAE](https://en.wikipedia.org/wiki/COLLADA) and [STL](https://en.wikipedia.org/wiki/STL_(file_format)).
 It is also a common practice to make available such robot packages as ROS workspaces, which make them easier to use in ROS applications.

 ### URDF/XACRO importer - general description